volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - PINE64
 - x86 laptop

-IMPORTANT
+## IMPORTANT

 - Requires a Premium or Family account

-To install
+## To install

 - You only need to download volspotconnect2.zip.
 Take care to download the "raw" file, not only html from github...
 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded
 - Enable the plugin.
 That it !

-Last changes
+## Last changes

+16th January 18

+merge of volspotconnect-futurdev:
+- add volume normalization
+- add initial spotify volume
+- add metadata (not yet in webUI)
+- add shuffle and repeat
+- onstart uses curl instead of wget
+- no x86 yet....

 September 28th